 Myanmar gained independence from British rule in 1948 and this was a golden period for Rangoon University, until the military coup in 1962.

 The 1964 University Education Act separated several professional departments from the university, establishing them as separate universities: the University of Medicine, the University of Economics, the University of Technology, and the University of Education.
 At that point, the university was renamed Rangoon Arts and Sciences University, concerned only with liberal arts, sciences and law.
 In 1989, the university was renamed University of Yangon.
 Students from Rangoon University protested against British colonial rule and the Rangoon Act of the University of Rangoon in 1920.
 This strike started at the university and roused countrywide awareness of national identity and opposition to British colonial policies.
 Myanmar National Day commemorates the 1920 student strike at Rangoon University.
-Further, nationwide anti-colonial strikes followed in 1936 and 1938 all beginning at the university.
+Further nationwide anti-colonial strikes followed in 1936 and 1938, all beginning at the university.
 On 4 January 1948 Burma became an independent country, thanks in part to student-led actions.

-|8||Total (Admin Staff )||530|
+|8||Total (Admin Staff )||422|

 |3||MA, MSc students||188|

-|4||BA (Hons:), BSc (Hons:) students||904|
+|4||BA (Hons:), BSc (Hons:) students||325|

-|5||BA, BSc students||3290|
+|5||BA, BSc students||1895|

-|6||Diploma (Eng, Psy, Anthro, Arch, Phy, Geol, IC, LS, CS, SW)||610|
+|6||Diploma (Eng, Psy, Anthro, Arch, Phy, Geol, IC, LS, CS, SW)||101|

-|7||HRD Diploma (CS, Geol, IR, Law, OS, Geog)||2749|
+|7||HRD Diploma (CS, Geol, IR, Law, OS, Geog)||2924|

 12 Arts Departments

-8 Science Departments
+9 Science Departments